Upper Elementary (3rd - 5th)

-Language Arts: This subject encompasses many areas of learning including reading, reading comprehension, writing, grammar, spelling, vocabulary and rules for punctuation.
+Language Arts: This subject encompasses many areas of learning including reading, reading comprehension, writing, grammar, spelling, vocabulary, and rules for punctuation.
 But most importantly, our teachers help young student minds foster a true love of reading.
 Statistically, if a child is an avid reader they continue to excel and learn for a lifetime.
 We utilize a Reader's Workshop model.
 The whole class is not always reading the same book at the same level and at the same pace.
 Students are reading on their own.
 We try to encourage a community of readers making personal choices in reading material with guidance from their teacher.
 Our vocabulary studies include the study of word origin and exercising knowledge of affixes, and morphology which results in vocabulary growing exponentially as opposed to the memorization of words.
 Children are taught spelling rules and then how to apply the rules of spelling through explicit instruction.
 Due to the large amounts of learning in Language Arts in Upper Elementary Grades, we have categorized their learning standards.

 5th Grade Language Arts: Our 5th grade curriculum focuses on choice of reading materials, again to foster a love of reading with stories that appeal to those students.
 Reading skills are taught using the books the students are reading.
 Teachers confer with the students regularly to assess their engagement with books of all different genres.
 Our students study the eight parts of speech and writing.
-Writing genres include narrative, expository, research reports, essays and letter writing.
-Children write daily across the curriculum.
-The writing process is developed beginning in the primary grades.
-Grammar usage and mechanics are reinforced through writing.
-Speaking and listening skills are also part of the program, as well as working on library and dictionary skills.
-A Greek and Latin Root program consists of the weekly study of three Greek or Latin roots and 10 words containing those roots, presented throughout the year in 30 units.
-The work of each unit is divided into a seven-part structure: definitions, match the meaning, synonyms and antonyms, completing the sentence, analogies and parts of speech.
+Writing genres include narrative, expository, research reports, essays and letter writing and is practiced daily.
+Grammar usage and mechanics are reinforced through writing, as well as speaking and listening skills.
+Our vocabulary program consists of a weekly study of Greek or Latin roots and 10 words containing those roots, presented throughout the year in 30 units.
+They must learn definitions, match the meaning, synonyms, and antonyms, completing the sentence, analogies and parts of speech.